-Scientific Name Common name Listing Status USFWS/ CDFG/WBWG General Habitat Description Potential for Presence Period of Identification Birds ' ' Accipiter striatus Sharp-shinned hawk -/CSC/- Winter resident throughout much of the state; permanent at higher elevations.
-Breeds in ponderosa pine, black oak, riparian deciduous, mixed conifer, and Jeffrey pine habitats.
-Prefers but is not restricted to riparian habitats.
-Low.
-This species does not nest within the region, although the site may be used for foraging.
-There are no recorded occurrences of this species within 5 miles of the project area.
-Year-round Agelaius tricolor Tricolored blackbird -/CSC/- Largely endemic to California, most numerous in the Central Valley and nearby vicinity.
+Scientific Name Common name Listing Status USFWS/ CDFW/WBWG General Habitat Description Potential for Presence Period of Identification Agelaius tricolor Tricolored blackbird -/CSC/- Largely endemic to California, most numerous in the Central Valley and nearby vicinity.
 Breeds near fresh water, preferably in emergent wetland with tall, dense cattails or tules, but also in thickets of willow, blackberry, wild rose, tall herbs.
 Feeds in grassland and cropland habitats.
 Moderate.
 There may be suitable habitat within the SOIA Area where there is freshwater emergent wetlands with adequate nesting habitat.
 There are recorded occurrences of this species within 5 miles of the project area.
 April-July Aquila chrysaetos Golden eagle -/CFP/- Breeds on cliffs or in large trees or electrical towers, forages in open habitats.
 Low.
 The SOIA Area is an agricultural region that does not provide suitable nesting habitat for this species.
 There are no recorded occurrences of this species within 5 miles of the project area.
 Year-round Athene cunicularia Western burrowing owl -/CSC/- Open, dry annual or perennial grasslands characterized by low-growing vegetation.
 Subterranean nester, dependent upon burrowing mammals.
-Moderate.
-There may be suitable habitat within the SOIA Area in small mammal burrows.
-There are recorded occurrences of this species within 5 miles of the project area.
+High.
+There is likely suitable habitat within the SOIA Area in small mammal burrows, though populations of burrowing owls are fairly sporadic throughout the County.
+There are CNDDB-recorded and consolidated species occurrences of this species within 5 miles of the project area.
 December 1 to January 31 and April 15 to July 15 Buteo swainsoni Swainson's hawk -/CT/- Uncommon breeding resident and migrant in the Central Valley, Klamath Basin, Northeastern Plateau, Lassen County, and Mojave Desert.
-Breeds in open stands in juniper-sage flats, riparian areas, and in High - Present.
-Suitable foraging habitat is present in agricultural fields, and trees associated with residences or in the southwest corner of the project area may be used for March to September
+Breeds in open stands in juniper-sage flats, riparian areas, and in oak savannah in the Central Valley.
+Forages in adjacent grasslands, grain or alfalfa fields, or livestock pastures.
+High - Present.
+Suitable foraging habitat is present in agricultural fields, and trees associated with residences or in the southwest corner of the project area may be used for nesting.
+The species was observed in the SOIA Area.
+March to September

-Table 3.4-2 (cont.): Summary of Special-Status Wildlife Species Review
+Table 3.4-3 ( (cont.): Summary of Spec cial-Status Wildlife Species Review • • • • • • • • • • • • • • • • • • • 0.
+Op0. nai etatao 000000